20 Quirky Roadside Attractions Across Canada

 Where you’ll find it: 564 Route de la Mer, Sainte-Flavie, Quebec

-If you’re taking a road trip along the southern shore of the St. Lawrence River, keep your eyes peeled for this haunting roadside attraction near the town of Sainte-Flavie, Quebec.
+If you’re taking a road trip along the southern shore of the St. Lawrence River, keep your eyes peeled for this roadside attraction near the town of Sainte-Flavie, Quebec.
 Emerging from the river and onto its banks are 100 life-sized concrete and wood figures designed by artist Marcel Gagnon.
 It’s an unexpected and somewhat eerie vignette that changes throughout the day: the figures start to submerge when the tide comes in!

 The Giant Squid